cyberholics/My-technical-writing-portfolio/README.md

-# Some of my technical blog posts
+# Collections of some technical blog posts I wrote

 [How to identify IoT devices with machine learning](https://dev.to/cyber_holics/how-to-identify-iot-devices-with-machine-learning-3j32)